 Much research has linked the feelings of anxiety, stress, uncertainty (even for those managing the change) with a decline in self-esteem.
 This decline has a major impact on performance and motivation.
 Read here how you can deal with people's emotional reactions to change.

-People may need a new set of skills or you may simply need to teach them about the phases they can expect to go through during the change process.
+People may need a new set of skills, or you may need to teach them about the phases they can expect to go through during the change process.
 Don't overwhelm them with too much training.
 Do it as is needed, at the level and pace they can cope with.

-When managing resistance to change keep in mind that people's emotions are what you need to deal with the most.
+When managing resistance to change keep in mind that people's emotions are what you need to deal with the most, which is where we focus in the Managing the People Side of Change training.